rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 1. Coder

-Solving kata is the main feature of the website.
-I never imagined I would solve so many.
-In conjunction with online tutorials, youtube videos, stack overflow, coding blogs, and language documentation, this site is where I really learned to code.
-I benefitted greatly from being able to read other people's solutions and make comparisons.
-I read comments about the quality of code and found many new directions in which to improve.
+In conjunction with tutorials, videos, blogs, and language docs, this site is where I really learned to code.
+I thrived on reading and studying other people's solutions.
+I followed up on comments about optimization, readability, maintainability, and best practices.
 Solving the same code in multiple languages was invaluable.
+I never thought I would have solved so many.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 137 leaderboard position